brownphotographic/BrightTable/README.md

 # BrightTable // Copyright (C) 2026 Rob Brown

-**A desktop viewer for Linux desktop, connecting Immich and open source RAW editors into a seamless experience** _A Digital Light Table for the Linux desktop: Immich + open source RAW editors = BrightTable._
+**A Digital Light Table for the Linux desktop: Immich + open source RAW editors = BrightTable.**

 ![Auto-stacking images](assets/Autostack.gif)
+Auto-stacking images: stacking is performed locally, but synced with Immich via the Immich API.
+One of the many features of BrightTable.

 I designed this for myself because I dislike the user experience and functionality that exists on GNU/Linux for managing and editing photos.
 For me, this fills the gap between DAM and raw editing -- an experience that I have been pining for since the great Apple Aperture bit the dust a decade ago.